dfgordon/vscode-language-applesoft/README.md

 * `applesoft: Enter in Virtual ][ new machine`: creates a new virtual machine, resets it, and enters the program.
 Since this resets the machine while it is waiting for a disk to be inserted, there are no operating system commands available.
 This is suitable for self-contained programs with no escapes.
 * `applesoft: Run in Virtual ][ new machine`: same as above, except the program is also run in the same step.
 * `applesoft: Enter in Virtual ][ front machine`: attempts to enter program into the machine in the front window.
-This allows you to configure the machine any way you like, but is more dangerous, since we cannot know what the machine is doing at the moment you give the command.
+This allows you to configure the machine any way you like, just make sure the machine is in a safe state when the command is given.
 Existing program and variables are erased.
 No escapes.
 * `applesoft: Run in Virtual ][ front machine`: same as above, except the program is also run in the same step.
 * `applesoft: Insert program from Virtual ][ front machine`: extracts the Applesoft program currently in the memory of the virtual machine, and inserts it at the position of the cursor or selection.